 Canadian Relevance

-This review covers non-antibiotic approaches for chronic wound infections, a category that includes conditions like diabetic foot ulcers, which is a Health Canada-recognized indication for hyperbaric oxygen therapy.
+This review covers non-antibiotic approaches for chronic wound infections, a category that includes conditions like diabetic foot ulcers, which is a Health Canada-recognised indication for hyperbaric oxygen therapy.
 No direct Canadian connection identified for the authors or study location.

 Study Limitations